ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 methods can be classified into following categories.

 -   Access the properties in the configuration file.
 -   Generate resource name.
 -   Verify the remote Secure Sockets Layer (SSL) certificate.
 -   Other methods which are used by multiple test suites.

 ### Message structures

 Becuase the C\# proxy class is used by the MS-FSSHTTP-FSSHTTPB test suite and MS-WOPI test suite.
-So the the C\# proxy class is defined in the common library.
+So the C\# proxy class is defined in the common library.

 Adapter